L9Manuel9/cybersecurity-skills/skills-projects/Cryptography & Hashing/README.md

 I Have a clear understand of the differences between Hashing, Cryptography and Encoding.
-Along with CyberChief and JohnTheRipper and others.
+Can Utilize properly both CyberChief and JohnTheRipper.

 # Creating Custom Wordlists